ARV-110: an AR-targeting protein degrader for mCRPC

-This program is wholly owned by Arvinas.
+This program is currently in a Phase 1 clinical study and is wholly owned by Arvinas.

-In preclinical studies, ARV-110 has shown promising activity as a degrader of AR.
+In preclinical studies, ARV-110 has shown promising activity as a targeted degrader of AR.
 In enzalutamide-sensitive models, ARV-110 demonstrates similar prostate-specific antigen (PSA) reduction to enzalutamide but at lower doses.
 In in vivo models of acquired and intrinsic resistance to enzalutamide, ARV-110 has been shown to inhibit tumor growth by 70% and 100%, respectively.